-• Cent\$ible Nutrition Program
+Cent\$ible Nutrition Series Program

-- Pending the preference of the partner for in-person or distance-based, a Cent\$ible Nutrition Program series of 4 or more sessions will be held once a week for consecutive weeks for multiple groups at 4 community partner sites.
+Pending the preference of the partner for in-person or distance-based, a Cent\$ible Nutrition Program series of 4 or more sessions will be held once a week for consecutive weeks for multiple groups at 5 community partner sites.
 The emphasis is on healthy food group choices with all of the food groups of MyPlate, with an emphasis on plant- based foods.
-Inclusion of budgeting tips in demonstration and on recipes aims to increase food budgeting skills. (total of 62+ sessions) - Pending the preference of the partner for in-person or distance-based, one 6part Cent\$ible Nutrition Program series will be held once a week for consecutive weeks with 1 time/month follow-up sessions for 3 months with adult Narragansett Indian Tribe members through their health clinic. (total of 9 sessions)
+Inclusion of budgeting tips in demonstration and on recipes aims to increase food budgeting skills. (total of 66+ sessions)

+Cent\$ible Nutrition One-Time Program